fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Batch/v1.1.4/Remove-AzureRmBatchApplicationPackage.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmBatchApplicationPackage** cmdlet deletes an application package record and the binary file from an azure_2 Batch account.
+The **Remove-AzureRmBatchApplicationPackage** cmdlet deletes an application package record and the binary file from an Azure Batch account.

 ## EXAMPLES